 Academic Community Experience (ACE)

-ACE is a two-week program designed to make the transition to college as seamless as possible.
-The program provides a preview of college coursework, campus living, and essential skills such as writing and studying techniques that will help students shift gears from high school to college with ease.
-Students will be among classmates arriving on the Stonehill campus early, meeting professors and making new friends before the fall rush.
+ACE is a two-week program for first-generation students and is designed to make the transition to college as seamless as possible.
+The program is offered at no cost to the student and provides a preview of college coursework, campus living and the study skills that help students shift gears from high school to college with ease.
+Participants will be among classmates arriving on the Stonehill campus early, meeting professors and making new friends before the fall rush.

 What is the benefit of this extra preparation?

-Many students struggle with the college acclimation process.
+The college acclimation process can be challenging.
 ACE allows you an opportunity to ease into the semester all while getting used to the campus, meeting new people, becoming familiar with the offices and resources available to you, and earning credit toward graduation!
 While the benefits of the ACE program are bountiful, here are a few key takeaways to get started:

 - Head Start: One of the most significant takeaways is that when the first year officially begins, students will hit the ground running, able to engage immediately and fully in both academic and campus life at Stonehill.
 A major priority of ACE is to get students acclimated to their physical surroundings, ensuring students know exactly where to go when in need.
 One way we achieve this is through a campus-wide scavenger hunt at the end of the program (one of many interactive events we plan throughout the two weeks).